vidjinnangni/todo-cli/docs/commands_plan.md

 - All commands are subcommands defined with argparse in main.py
 - Each command maps to a function in core.py
-- The CLI is easily extensible: just add a parser and a corresponding function call
+- The CLI is easily extensible: just add a parser and a corresponding function call.